 In a world where magic is scarce, there are inherent implications that are linked to magical users.
 For this reason, the reader needs to know this information to immerse themselves in the story better.

 Another societal perception you should include is whether magic is frowned upon, glorified, or treated neutrally.
 Depending on the circumstances, these societal perceptions could also change the entire direction of the story.

 If magic is outlawed, for example, it may provoke a persistent feeling of unease within the reader if the primary protagonist is a magical user.
-In the event that magic is glorified, magical users may be treated completely different.
+In the event that magic is glorified, magical users may be treated differently.
 Rather than being seen as criminals, they may instead be seen as divine entities.

 Examples of How Magic Has Been Introduced in Famous Fantasy Novels

-To wrap this article up, let’s take a look at some model examples of how renowned fantasy authors introduced magic in their best works.
+To wrap this article up, let’s look at some model examples of how renowned fantasy authors introduced magic in their best works.
 As a disclaimer, there are some minor spoilers to the beginning sections of the novels discussed below.
 So if you plan on reading these books in the future, beware!

 The Way of Kings by Brandon Sanderson